TheLazyTomcat/PascalSDK/readme.txt

   in folder called "headers" within the project root.

-  Second part is a condensed form of all the translated headers, it completely resides in the file "headers_condensed/TelemetrySDK.pas".
+  Second part is a condensed form of all the translated headers, it completely resides in the file "headers_condensed/PascalSDK.pas".
   As there are no true header files in pascal, it is not common to do agressive separation into individual files, but rather to place everything into one unit, if feasible, and use this one in uses clause.
-The "TelemetrySDK.pas" is such a unit.
+The "PAscalSDK.pas" is such a unit.

 Whatever part you decide to use is only up to you, but using the condensed unit is recommended.